CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

        (but with no `value`) for specifying file-specific transformations to be applied to all subsequent tests for the file after global but before value-specific transformations;
-       this makes sense on when the expected value is a list with tests specified after the transformation item.
+       this makes sense only when the expected value is a list with tests specified after the transformation item.

     Supported test names are the following, some with aliases